juliafmorgado/julia/content/posts/2023-09-07_AWS-Riot-Games.md

 ## Gaming As A Career

 Now, let me dispel a common misconception that I always had, and probably a lot of you also do: the idea that gaming is merely a hobby.
-From what I learned at the event, gaming can be a legitimage career.
+From what I learned at the event, gaming can be a legitimate career.

 Gamers today can secure contracts with professional teams, benefit from the guidance of coaches, nutritionists, personal trainers and physiotherapists and enjoy the potential to earn millions through partnerships, streaming, and competitive championships.
 I had the privilege of conversing with partners of the [Loud team](https://liquipedia.net/valorant/LOUD), the Brazilian squad that claimed third place in the championship, and they enlightened me about the intense dedication involved, where players immerse themselves in gaming day in and day out, receive expert coaching, and much more.